 where personal growth can blossom.

 My name is Stephanie.
 I am the creator of Heartful Conversations Coeur².
 Born and raised in a little village in Northern Ontario, I have a deeply rooted connection and love for the Land and all that help ground my two feet to the Earth.
-I am passionate about physical movement, my family, my heritage and culture, social advocacy, and wandering through the beautiful World we live in!
+I am passionate about physical movement, my family, my heritage and culture, social advocacy and equality and wandering through the beautiful World we live in!
 I am a Registered Social Worker, Psychotherapist with the Ontario College of Social Workers and Social Service Workers (OCSWSSW).
-I have a Masters degree in Social Work and a BA in Social Work and Indigenous Studies from the University of Ottawa.
+I have a Masters degree in Social Work from the University of Ottawa.
 I also have a College diploma in Leisure Studies which inspires my creativity in the modalities I choose to guide people I have the chance to work with.
-I have been working as a Social Worker since 2013 and I have developed an expertise working with tweens and adolescents but also truly enjoy working with adults.
+I have been working as a Social Worker since 2013 and I have developed an expertise working with tweens, adolescents and adults.

 In the last few years, I’ve had the incredible opportunity to study Trauma and Attachment Focus Therapy from experts in the field.
 They have given me tremendous knowledge and since then, I became a Certified Trauma Integration Clinician.

 My wish is to offer a safe space to people working through traumatic experiences, that have left them scared to walk in this world.